Shane-Bath/Movember_9-s_golf/README.md

  ## Technical
  ### Grid and Flexbox
  I grid to provide structure to the site and flexbox to control the content of each grid.
-Used to following resources
+Used the following resources to learn about grid and flexbox.

   - Responsive Web Design with HTML 5 and CSS - Ben Frain
   - [Kevin Powell](https://www.youtube.com/kevinpowell)